 For the purposes of this study, a member of the ICANN NCAP Discussion Group created and provided a list of URLs for 50 publicly known instances of name collisions identified through controlled interruption.
 Each instance was reviewed, and the 33 instances where the nature of the problem could be determined based on the available information were further evaluated.
 Note that these reports are strictly anecdotal, so while some insights can be gleaned from analyzing them, the accuracy of each report cannot readily be verified, and thus drawing specific conclusions from individual reports is unwise.

 Most of the 33 evaluated instances involved duplicate name collisions, where there was internal-only use of a domain that was subsequently publicly delegated.
-In nearly half of those cases, .dev was the TLD in question, with the .prod, .bar, and .box TLDs each also cited in multiple cases, and several other TLDs cited once.
+In nearly half of those cases, dev was the TLD in question, with the prod, bar, and box TLDs each also cited in multiple cases, and several other TLDs cited once.
 The rest of the 33 instances involved shortened name collisions.

 Several of the evaluated instances affected an individual, typically someone using a domain on a personally owned computer or home network until public delegation of that domain caused the home configuration to stop working.

-To look for additional publicly known instances of name collisions besides those on the list of 50, searches were conducted using keywords such as “127.0.53.53”, “name collision”, “controlled interruption”, and “outage” to identify news articles, blog postings, forum discussions, and other accounts of the technical impact of name collisions and controlled interruption.
+To look for additional publicly known instances of name collisions besides those on the list of 50, searches were conducted using terms such as “127.0.53.53”, “name collision”, “controlled interruption”, and “outage” to identify news articles, blog postings, forum discussions, and other accounts of the technical impact of name collisions and controlled interruption.
 No significant new information was found other than additional instances of name collisions found through controlled interruption, similar to those on the list of 50.
 It was noted that the volume of new accounts of name collision-related problems has dropped sharply over the past few years, with only a handful of such postings made during all of 2019.

 Datasets for Name Collision Studies